danbev/learning-ai/notes/background.md

 ### Model
-The term model is often used interchangably with network and when we say we are training model it means that coming up with the weights for network.
+The term model is often used interchangably with network and when we say we are training the/a model it means coming up with the weights for network.

 ### Neural Networks
-A neuarl network is often descrived as consisting of a series of stacked layers which are connected to the previous layers through a set of weights.
+A neuarl network is often described as consisting of a series of stacked layers which are connected to the previous layers through a set of weights.
-A fully connected or dense layer is one where it is connected to every unit in the layer before it.
+A fully connected, or dense layer, is one where it is connected to every unit in the layer before it.

-The main usage/feature of a neural network is its ability to learn the weights for each of the layers and then be able to make acurate predications on input that it was not seen before (it will be trained on a different set of inputs which is used to adjust the weights).
+The main usage/feature of a neural network is its ability to learn the weights for each of the layers and then be able to make acurate predications on input that it has not seen before (it will be trained on a different set of inputs which is used to adjust the weights).

 A neural network where all adjacent layers are fully connected is called are